Last revised: July 23, 2022

 These lessons combine well, I think, for a wholistic view of the interpretative power of mimetic theory.
 Overall, they give glimpses of several ways into the human problem of getting caught up in rivalrous desire and the ensuing attempts at scapegoating.

-Of special interest this week might be a substantial exegesis of the day’s Gospel Lesson, from the perspective of mimetic theory.
+But through the years I have tended to preach on the Gospel Reading because of an unusual encounter with that text that led me to actually having an essay published.
 In 1995 I found myself having a very different reading of this passage than my colleagues in Racine at our weekly lectionary study.
 That’s not so unusual — they’ve learned to expect that from me.
 But this is one that I actually sat down and wrote about at length, which was ultimately published in our seminary journal (excerpt), Currents in Theology and Mission.
 (See the full reference and excerpt below.)
 Here are highlights of my essay:

 - My reading of 9:51-56 turns on understanding who “they” refers to in verse 53.
 The universal assumption (I’ve checked many, many commentaries) is that “they” refers to the Samaritans as not receiving Jesus, and so this paragraph is often headed in Bibles and commentaries as “Samaritans Reject Jesus.”
 Where “reject” even comes from is crazy.
 “Not receive” is quite different than “reject.”
 And the passage really changes when “they” is seen as referring to the messengers Jesus sent ahead.
 I translate the passage as: “And Jesus sent messengers ahead of him.
 Journeying in this way, these messengers entered a village of the Samaritans to make ready for Jesus; but they never received him, because his face was set toward Jerusalem.”
 The disciples calling down fire from heaven is prompted by Jesus simply skipping this town after planning to go there, not as a reaction to a Samaritan ‘rejection.’
 They assume Jesus has skipped it because he hates Samaritans just like they do.